 This is a "flipped" course, run mostly as a discussion seminar and writing workshop.
 This puts you in the driver's seat as the primary agent of your own education (as is always truly the case, if differently, even in a traditional lecture course).
 You are responsible for coming to each and every class fully equipped with your reading and writing device, having fully prepared for class (see more below).
-Approved devices include laptop and tablet computers only; phones will not be permitted.
+You must be fully present and not on any other course or other websites, social media apps, or otherwise distracted.

-Almost, if not all, of our readings will be PDF files and online texts made available on our Canvas course site (use this direct link, go to the Canvas log in at http://sjsu.instructure.com, or go through your SJSU "One" resource page at https://one.sjsu.edu) and there will be lots of in-class writing, so you will need to bring your computer-and power cord-to every class.
-If you do not own a computer, it crashes, or you leave it at home one day, you can check out a laptop from the M. L. King Library, on the fourth floor, right off the elevator.
-This course requires a great deal of reading and writing, and while I will give you time in class to work on some assignments, this time is not in lieu of, but in addition to the six hours per week SJSU expects you to spend on homework for each of your three-credit courses.
+Almost, if not all, of our readings will be PDF files and online texts made available on our Canvas course This course requires a great deal of reading and writing, and while I may give you time in class to work on some assignments, this time is not in lieu of, but in addition to the six hours per week SJSU expects you to spend on homework for each of your three-credit courses.